sitamgithub-MSIT/MalDetect/README.md

 - Flask
   ...and more.

 Please refer to the `requirements.txt` file for the complete list of dependencies.
-And for testing, the project refers to the `requirements-test.txt` file.
+The project also refers to the `requirements-test.txt` file for testing.

 ## Installation and Environment Setup